For unsuspecting marketers, the rise of User Generated Content marketing may seem like a sudden takeover.

 Fear not.
 As a rule of thumb, just about any physical product or service is worthy of a UGC campaign.
 Here’s a rule of thumb: if your customers can take a picture while using your product or service, you can sow the seeds of an effective campaign.

-For example, check out how home brands like Nest encourage user-submitted videos from the fans and followers on Facebook:
+For example, check out how home brands like Nest encourage user’s to submit videos from the fans and followers through their hashtag on Facebook:

 … and photos on Instagram:

-Ecommerce brands that specialize in novelty gifts and subscription boxes likewise have content strategies rooted in UGC.
+eCommerce brands that specialise in novelty gifts and subscription boxes likewise have content strategies rooted in UGC.
 Lootcrate is a prime example of a company that’s killing it right now with Instagram marketing.
 They absolutely love showing off follower photos displaying their nerdy gifts and freebies:

 Barkbox is another example of a niche brand doing UGC right.
 They clearly know their audience who are more than willing to share photos of their pets which tend to get shared around like crazy: